An Introduction to Geometric Topology: Homotopy and isotopy

 The proof of the following fact is so immediate, that it has a name: it is usually called the \emph{Alexander trick}. \begin{prop}[Alexander trick] Two homeomorphisms $\varphi$, $\psi\colon D^n \to D^n$ that coincide on $\partial D^n$ are continuously isotopic, via an isotopy that fixes $\partial D^n$ pointwise. \end{prop} \begin{proof} We consider $f=\varphi\circ \psi^{-1}$ and $\id_{D^n}$ and define an isotopy that transforms $f$ into $\id_{D^n}$ fixing $\partial D^n$.
 The following function does the job:

 The proof is complete. \end{proof}

 Unfortunately this proof does not work in the smooth category, because the function $F$ is not smooth (and not smoothable) at $(0,0)$.
-Of course, as every continuous map $F$ may be approximated by smooth functions, but the injectivity of the slices $F(\cdot, t)$ is lost in the approximation.
+Of course, as every continuous map, our $F$ may be approximated by smooth functions, but the injectivity of the slices $F(\cdot, t)$ can be lost in the approximation.

 Moreover, the statement in the smooth category is just false in dimension $n\geqslant 7$: there are self-diffeomorphisms of $D^n$ that are \emph{not} smoothly isotopic to $\id_{D^n}$ in high dimension, and this is connected to the existence of \emph{exotic spheres}, differentiable manifolds that are homeomorphic but not diffeomorphic to $S^n$.